-If you’re planning a romantic dinner for two this Valentines Day, my advice is to begin with an entrée so good that it either sets the standard for what’s to follow or redeems any mishaps with the other courses.
+Planning a romantic dinner for two this Valentines Day?
+My advice is to begin with an entrée so good that it either sets the standard for what’s to follow or redeems any mishaps with the other courses.
 Created in a food lovers paradise this dish is symbolic of Italy’s affection for cheese.
 Anyone who’s not scared of cheese and butter should better get their pots and pans out because this Tuscan inspired dish will leave you with the feeling that indeed “Life is beautiful” as you wipe away the last crumb from your lips.

 I believe that this dishes sole intention is to pamper and spoil, so there was no doubt in my mind that this was the starter I had to share for a Valentines triumph.
 Easy to prepare, with simple, every day ingredients I think the star virtue of this dish is the exquisite way these humble ingredients transform to become something so deliciously refined that when put onto a plate, you’re met with the sheer brilliance of Italian cuisine.